bastikr/sphinx-julia/doc/index.rst

 Source
 ------

-Development happens on github (https://github.com/bastikr/sphinx-julia.git) and the source code can be obtained by
+Development happens on github (https://github.com/bastikr/sphinx-julia.git) and the source code can be obtained usinge the command

 .. code-block:: bash

     >> git clone https://github.com/bastikr/sphinx-julia.git

-Make sure sphinx can find the extensions by either adding this repository to the :envvar:`PATHONPATH` e.g.
+Make sure sphinx can find the extensions by either adding this repository to the :envvar:`PYTHONPATH` e.g.

 .. code-block:: bash

     >> export PYTHONPATH=$PYTHONPATH:~/sphinx-julia

-or alternatively add the path directly in the sphinx config file :file:`conf.py`
+or alternatively adding the path directly in the sphinx config file :file:`conf.py`

 .. code-block:: python